rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/pipelines/example-repos/_index.md

 1. Click **Resources > Pipelines.** In versions prior to v2.3.0, click **Workloads > Pipelines.**

-1. Find the example repository, select the vertical **Ellipsis (...)**.
+1. Find the example repository, select the vertical **&#8942;**.
 There are two ways to view the pipeline:
   * **Rancher UI**: Click on **Edit Config** to view the stages and steps of the pipeline.
   * **YAML**: Click on View/Edit YAML to view the `./rancher-pipeline.yml` file.